 Although near the village of Yelverton, the airfield was called ‘ Harrowbeer ’ to distinguish it from the similar-sounding RNAS Yeovilton in Somerset.

-All that remains today of the old Second World War Airfield is the ' Old Watch Office ' ( now Abigail's at Knightstone Tearooms ), Ravenscroft which was originally the billets for the airfield defence, then the
+All that remains today of the old Second World War Airfield is the ' Old Watch Office ' ( at Knightstone Tearooms ), Ravenscroft which was originally the billets for the airfield defence, then the

 ' Officer's Mess ' until February 1943 when it became the Headquarters for No.276 Air Sea Rescue Squadron until April 1944 and on the business park at Crapstone can be seen the ' Gas Decontamination Block ' ( now Trimal House ).